timhegberg/Utz_Renamer_App/README.md

-# 📷 ImageMagicTool
+# 📷 Utz Renamer App

-**ImageMagicTool** is a Flask-based web application that allows users to upload image files, process them, and download the processed files as a ZIP archive.
+**Utz Renamer App** is a Flask-based web application that allows users to upload image files, process them, and download the processed files as a ZIP archive.

 ---